A-Sonic/amix/README.md

-a Package for creating Servers. with this package you can easily create your servers. no need to think about multithreading inside your server this package will handle this for you
+a Package for creating Servers. with this package you can easily create your servers. no need to think about multithreading inside your server this package will handle it for you

 ## Features